sebagomez/zombiefollower/README.md

 You will then be asked to validate your twitter account in your browser and paste the provided code back to the command line.

 And voila!
-You'll be following (A LOT) of people that twitted about Kubernetes
+You'll be following (A LOT) of people that twitted about Kubernetes.

+Keep in mind the credentials are serialized locally, so you don't have to send credentials everytime you want to run the zombie.
+Use the config-path argument to tell the progeam the directory where the credential files should be read from and serialized to.

 ```
 ❯ dotnet zombiefollower.dll --help